job change since the previous survey

 But I think you have almost answered your second question ("Secondly, I'm also interested....").
 If you look at the questionnaire you will see that empchk is asked of those who were (i) interviewed at prior wave or has been interviewed previously and (ii) were In paid employment at last interview or did no paid work at lastinterview but claims employment or self-employment.
 Additionally jbstat=2 means currently in paid employment, OR jbhas=1|jboff=1 means was in paid employment in the last 2 weeks prior to interview (in some cases there is a discrepancy between the two approaches as the former is how a person identifies themselves and the latter is about what they do).
 So, empchk=2 means employed at last wave but was not continuously employed since then, and jbstat=2 means currently employed - that is the group you want to identify.

-#7 Updated by Alita Nandi 10 months ago
+#7 Updated by Alita Nandi about 1 year ago

 - File employment status history flowchart.pdf employment status history flowchart.pdf added